MattCotton20/GoChaseIt/README.md

 # Go Chase It!

-Submission for project #2 within the Udacity Robotic Software Engineer nanodegree.
+Submission for project #2 within the Udacity Robotics Software Engineer nanodegree.

 ## Description